Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Simulation Results

-As shown in Table~\ref{Tab_results}, incorporating physics-based information enables us to guarantee safety over an infinite time horizon using only \emph{$T = 15$} data samples, whereas the purely data-driven approach requires at least \emph{$T = 31$} samples to achieve the same level of guarantee.
-This highlights the sample efficiency of our physics-informed framework.
+As shown in Table~\ref{Tab_results}, incorporating the physics-guided quadratic constraint enables us to guarantee safety over an infinite time horizon using only \emph{$T = 15$} data samples, whereas the purely data-driven approach requires at least \emph{$T = 31$} samples to achieve the same level of guarantee.
+This highlights the sample efficiency of our physics-guided framework.
 It is also worth noting that the increased data requirement in this case, compared to the Lorenz benchmark in Table~\ref{Tab_results}, stems from the relatively large values chosen for $\epsilon_\Omega$ and $\epsilon_\omega$, which demand more data to ensure the same level of safety.
 Figure~\ref{fig:b2} illustrates that the designed controller successfully maintains all trajectories within the safe set.